willgearty/willgearty.github.io/_pages/about.md

 ---

 <p align="justify">
-I am a Postdoctoral Researcher in the <a href="https://researchcomputing.syr.edu/ospo/">Open-Source Program Office</a>
+I am a Postdoctoral Researcher in the <a href="https://opensource.syracuse.edu">Open Source Program Office</a>
 at Syracuse University, where I promote, teach, and practice open science and open-source software development practices.
 I develop open-source R packages revolving around data acquisition, cleaning, and visualization.
 Outside of this I also conduct research in computational paleobiology.
 I'm specifically interested in the biotic and abiotic contraints and